nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 ### Models

 Several models are available in the models folder.
 The model called 2048 is generating traces with 2048 samples.
 However, this model was not investigated in detail or optimized which is reflected in the performance.

-How to generate noise with the models is displayed in generateNoise.ipynb in the same folder.

 Example on how to load, train and analyze the performance of a model is shown in the train.ipynb notebook in the same folder.